bdelbosc/nuxeo-stacks/README.md

 - `kafka-list-consumer-gropus.sh` List all consumer groups at Kafka level.
 - `kafka-list-consumer-positions.sh` List the a consumer group position at Kafka level.

 # TODO

-- test script
-  - import images (requires install dam)
+- Support 8.10 stack
+- Media importer using DAM
-- elastic head
+- Elastic head plugin -> nginx ?
+- Flight recorder -> build Nuxeo image with Oracle or check latest OpenJDK
-- flamegraph
+- Java flamegraph
-- support cluster mode
+- Support cluster mode, deploy multiple Nuxeo
-- multi env
+- Multi env
-  - expose only one chosen port
+  - Expose only one chosen port
-  - use traefik to root all web ui /nuxeo/ /grafana /kafkahq ...
+  - Use traefik to root all web ui /nuxeo/ /grafana /kafkahq ...
-  - prefix env container and volume
+  - Prefix name for container and volume

 # About Nuxeo